JereKuusela/valheim-item_stand_all_items/publish/README.md

 # Configuration

+If transformations are enabled, the hovered item stand be configured with commands:

+- `itemstand_hide [-1/0/1]`: Sets automatic hiding.
+1 to hide, 0 to use the default value and -1 to always show.
+- `itemstand_offset [forward,right,up=0,0,0]`: Sets the item offset.
+Limited by maximum offset setting.
+- `itemstand_rotation [roll,pitch,yaw=0,0,0]`: Sets the item rotation.
+- `itemstand_scale [x,y,z=1,1,1]`: Sets the item scale.
+Limited by maximum scale setting.

+Following settings are available:

 - Custom transformations (key: `custom_transformations`): Allows setting default offset, rotation and scale for each item.
 See below for more info.
 - Enable transformations (default: `false`, key: `enable_transformations`): Required to customize item offset, rotation or scale.
 May cause lower performance with lots of item stands.
 - Hide automatically (default: `false`, key: `hide_automatically`): Hides item stands which have items.